Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her write about health tips.

 10. Ground Flaxseed

 I categorize ground flaxseed or flaxseed meal as a superfood powder because of all the health benefits.
-I baked with flaxseed meal as an egg substitute and still do.
+I baked with a flaxseed meal as an egg substitute and still do.
 I ran out of the seeds and went to the natural food store to replenish my supply.
-To my bewilderment, I located the ground flaxseed in the health and vitamin section, not the baking section.
+I located the ground flaxseed in the health and vitamin section to my bewilderment, not the baking section.

-Studies show the seeds prevent breast cancer because of lignans.
+Studies show that seeds prevent breast cancer because of lignans.
 These nutrients prevent the advancement of breast cancer.
-The studies report the fact that lignans support fertility and maintain menstrual regularity and ovulation.
+The studies report that lignans support fertility and maintain menstrual regularity and ovulation.
 Other reports state women who consume ground flaxseed complain less about hormone levels relating to hot flashes, headaches, mood swings, and sleeplessness.

 Another benefit is healthy bones and density.
 Flaxseed contains trace vitamins, minerals, and amino acids.
 The brand I use and swear by is Barlean’s Organic Forti-Flax.
 It’s raw, cold-milled, and vegan with no GMOs.

 11. Ola Loa Vitamins Drink Mix